 Measure bicycle use and bicycling incidents and use the data to identify improvements in behaviors and infrastructure.

-Projects:

-The City Manager and/or his or her designee will manage the following projects to completion:
+Actions:

 Establish and maintain a plan for measuring and analyzing the effectiveness of the City’s Bicycle Plan.
 Include measuring and reporting resources applied to implement this plan.